vnkazna/container_monitor/README.md

 ### Sidebar - details

 Extension will add a GitLab Workflow panel to sidebar of your VS Code.
-The dedicated panel will allow you to see the list of your issues and MRs. Also you will be able to see pipeline, MR and issue links for your current branch.
+The dedicated panel will allow you to see the list of your issues and MRs (you can decide the exact queries by using the [custom queries](https://gitlab.com/gitlab-org/gitlab-vscode-extension/docs/user/custom-queries.md)).
+Also you will be able to see pipeline, MR and issue links for your current branch.

 You can see the issue and MR details by clicking on the issue item or by expanding the MR item and clicking on "Description".
 When you expand the MR, you can see all the changed files.
 When you click on a changed file, the extension opens the MR diff.